oddlama/vane/README.md

 **This plugin requires Java 11!**

-Simply download and place all desired module jars into your plugin directory.
+To install vane, begin by downloading and placing all desired module jars into the `plugins/` directory.

-Start the server once to generate configuration files, edit them to your preference and you are good to go!
+1. Start the server to generate configuration files, and edit them to your preference.
+2. Either restart the server, or type `/vane reload` to apply the changes.
+3. Execute `/vane generate_resource_pack`.
+This will place the required resource pack in the server's working directory.
+4. Copy the resource pack to a publicly accessible webserver and configure the related section in `plugins/vane-core/config.yml`.
+5. Either restart the server again, or type `/vane reload` to apply the changes.

+You are done!
+Enjoy playing!

+> [as of 1.16.2] Beware that the minecraft client currently has issues with webservers that serve resource packs via https and don't allow ssl3.
+> This protocol is considered insecure and therefore should NOT be used.
+To workaround this issue, you should host the file in a http context.
+This is not a security issue,
+> as the file will be verified via its sha1 sum by the client.

+Thats it!

 ### Building from source